-k.
-Leases
+(k) Leases

 The Company assesses at contract inception whether a contract is, or contains, a lease.
 That is, if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 The Company applies a single recognition and measurement approach for leases, except short-term leases and leases of low-value assets.
-The Company recognizes lease liabilities to make lease payments and right-of-use assets representing the right of use of the underlying assets.
+The Company recognizes the lease liability to make lease payments and right-of-use asset representing the right of use of the underlying asset.
+The asset and liability arise primarily from the real estate lease contract.